shaur1021yt/Custom-Minecraft-USB-Hub/README.md

 # Custom-Minecraft-USB-Hub
 This is my first project for Blueprint, and my second project on PCBs.
 I'm going to try and customize the HackClub Jam tutorial of the USB hub especially as I need one so badly.
 If possible I'll change the design so it's 3 or 4 extra ports than just 2!
+Sponsored by PCBWay, more on their awesome help at the bottom!

 3d Model For Print:
 <img width="357" height="385" alt="Screenshot 2025-11-20 at 6 52 00 pm" src="https://github.com/user-attachments/assets/e83e8288-8929-41f6-ad87-0394b7651079" />